Key dates of the HS2 rail project

 This means HS2 services will start and stop at Old Oak Common, west London, until at least the 2040s.

-There is widespread speculation Prime Minister Rishi Sunak will announce at the Conservative Party conference in Manchester he will scrap the northern leg of HS2 due to soaring costs.
+Prime Minister Rishi Sunak announces at the Conservative Party conference that HS2 will not go beyond the West Midlands.